FlavScents AInsights Entry for Cinnamyl Isobutyrate (CAS: 103-59-3)

 8. Practical Insights for Formulators

-Cinnamyl isobutyrate is valued for its ability to impart a sweet, fruity character to both flavors and fragrances.
-It synergizes well with other esters and aldehydes, enhancing the overall profile.
-Formulators should be cautious of overuse, which can lead to an overpowering sweetness.
-It is often under-utilized in complex formulations where its subtlety can add depth without dominating the profile.
+Cinnamyl isobutyrate is valued for its ability to impart a sweet, fruity character that enhances both flavor and fragrance compositions.
+It synergizes well with other esters and floral compounds, providing a balanced and appealing profile.
+Formulators should be mindful of its moderate intensity to avoid overpowering other components, and it is often under-utilized in complex blends where its subtlety can be an asset.

 Citation hooks: FlavScents; industry practice